lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/Native.md

 ) returns uint32
 ```

 Embolden a bitmap.
-The new bitmap will be about ‘xStrength’ pixels wider and ‘yStrength’ pixels higher.
+The new bitmap will be about ‘x-strength’ pixels wider and ‘y-strength’ pixels higher.
 The left and bottom borders are kept unchanged.

 ### method FT_Bitmap_Done